 What it does

-This mobile app uses LiDAR to detect wall boundaries inside the ISS, to which a grid and object(s) can be overlayed on a device's screen.
-The application is used in conjunction with a portable EEG device that read brainwaves and provides biofeedback to the user to help them adjust their orientation while in space.
+This mobile app uses LiDAR to detect wall boundaries inside the ISS, to which a grid and object(s) can be overlaid on a device's screen.
+The application is used in conjunction with a portable EEG device that reads brainwaves and provides biofeedback to the user to help them adjust their orientation while in space.